moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 4. The learner agrees to Terms and Conditions and submits the form.
 5. The system validates input (email format, password strength, username uniqueness).
 6. The system sends a verification email to the provided address.
-7. The learner clicks the verification link in the email.
+7. The learner clicks the OTP in the email.
 8. The system activates the account and redirects to the login page.
 9. The learner logs in successfully and sees a welcome message.